vega/vega/packages/vega-view/README.md

 *source* should be one of `"view"` (to specify the current view), `"window"` (to specify the browser window object), or a valid CSS selector string (that will be passed to `document.querySelectorAll`).
 The event *type* should be a legal DOM event type.
-If provided, the option *filter* argument should be a function that takes an event object as input and returns true if it should be included in the produced event stream.
+If provided, the optional *filter* argument should be a function that takes an event object as input and returns true if it should be included in the produced event stream.